Szzzzzzzzzzzz/Sprinters/README.md

 Plugin: Elementor

 ## Update Record

+### Ver 2.31 Iteration 2
+15/9/2020
+Create a button at the bottom in the About MHR page link to the Guide to setup account page.
 ### Ver 2.30 Iteration 2
 15/9/2020
 Create Children vaccination content on the Home page and put a link to Children vaccination page